pingcap/talent-plan/talent-challenge-program/README.md

 # Talent Challenge Program

 Talent Challenge program is a platform that offers a structured remote mentoring program for **college students** successfully completing talent plan courses or having contributed to TiDB projects.
 Open source projects related to TiDB ecosystems will be selected together with professional mentors.
 Students **successfully completing talent plan courses or having contributed to TiDB projects** can apply for the projects, one at a time, and finish the projects with the help of the mentors in a given time.
 Mentees gain real-world experience by working closely with mentors.
-Students who successfully complete the projects will receive **stipends and better job opportunities**.
+Students who successfully complete the projects will receive **bonus and better job opportunities**.

 ### Current cycle